 Sports fans will enjoy visiting the Flying Squirrels MiLB team at The Diamond Stadium as well as the city’s VCU Rams basketball teams and League One soccer club, The Kickers.

-Check out some of the most fun things to do in Richmond.
+Check out some of the most fun and unusual things to do in Richmond.

 1 – See great artworks at Virginia Museum of Fine Arts